 Allowing the soil to dry out in between watering sessions is also a good practice when caring for a Mandevilla vine.

 A slow trickle water hose or a soaker hose on a low setting can work well for the Mandevilla vine for those who do not want to go out and water their plants by hand.

 Ensuring that the plant does not sit in pools of water or in saturated soil is important, as this can cause the plant to wilt and die.
 Pay attention to rainfall and adjust your watering accordingly for the best results.

 To keep your Mandevilla vine from sitting in soil that is saturated with water, consider planting in soil that has good drainage.
-Well-drained soil will keep water from pooling around the roots, which can cause root rot over time.
+Well draining soil will keep water from pooling around the roots to prevent root rot.

 If your ground soil is too heavy and does not drain well, you may want to plant your Mandevilla vine in a planter or flower bed with potting soil.
 You can also mix in better soil along with your ground soil over time.

 The Mandevilla vine also does best in soil that has a high nutrient content, particularly nitrogen and calcium.
 Starting your Mandevilla vine with the right soil is an important step when planting, as this will set your plant up for success right off the bat.

 If you intend to overwinter the plant indoors, place it in a container with drainage holes and fill it with all-purpose potting soil.

 Fertilizer is not always necessary with the Mandevilla vine, but it can help to increase the number of flowers that bloom each season.
 If you are transplanting a young Mandevilla vine into the soil, you should not add fertilizer right away.